Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/patient-management/index.md

 1. Click on +DEVICE to open Assign Device form.
 2. Click the Unique ID and type the device ID (example: for the smartphone, you can insert IMEI)
 3. Click on the Status, and select a value from the menu
-4. Click on Category type, and select a value from the menu
+4. Click on Category type, and select a value from the menu (**the available types will depend on the selected profiles**)
 5. Click on the Number and type the number
 6. Click on CREATE DEVICE to save the data, otherwise click on the CANCEL button to discard them.